Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 Ozempic comes as a liquid solution inside prefilled, disposable pens.

 You’ll be able to inject doses of Ozempic yourself.
-Your doctor can show you how to do this when you first start treatment.
+Your doctor or pharmacist can show you how to do this when you first start treatment.

 Ozempic injections are given under your skin in your thigh, abdomen, or upper arm.
 Be sure to rotate the injection site each time you take the medication.
 You should also use a new needle for each injection.
-This will help you avoid getting infections from using needles that aren’t clean.
+This will help you avoid infections.

 Ask your doctor for suggestions to help you feel comfortable and confident managing your injections.
 Be sure to follow the instructions they give you.